Best 5 money saving tips for Black Friday

 That is the best way to shop and it doesn’t leave you feeling guilty.

 I am very bad at impulse buying online courses.
 I have bought so many of them and if I am honest, I haven’t finished them all.

 I always want to learn new things but I wish I had done my wishlist the way I do it now.

 This would have saved me a lot of money.

 I am certainly not perfect, and the reason why I can give you all those tips is that I wanted to find a way to be better myself.

 Having a mindful wishlist empowers your buying decision, and really makes you feel in control.

 That is another way to stack more savings and really get good value for your money.

-If you are shopping with Amazon for example, you will notice at the bottom of the page all the bundle deals option.
+If you are shopping with Amazon, for example, you will notice at the bottom of the page all the bundle deals options.